Hvar Itinerary – the best of Hvar Island in 3, 5 or 7 days

 Day 3 – Beaches and Stari Grad

-It’s time to venture beyond Hvar town.
-Grab your rental car or even better, rent a scooter and head off to some of the most beautiful beaches on Hvar and just take it easy and enjoy the beautiful Mediterranean holiday.
-In the late afternoon make your way toward Stari Graad and its plains.
+By land: Grab your rental car, rent an e-bike or even better, rent an ATV and head off to some of the most beautiful beaches on Hvar and just take it easy and enjoy the beautiful Mediterranean holiday.

 Zarace beach